 Representatives attend the monthly meetings, inform their constituencies of the Council’s deliberations, solicit feedback and issues from their colleagues for the Council’s considerations, and weigh in on matters put on the Council’s agenda.

-If you have questions unanswered by this website, contact one of the officers or your Faculty Senate Council representative.
+If you have questions unanswered by this website, contact one of the Faculty Senate Officers or your Faculty Senate Council Representative.
 Faculty are always welcome to attend and participate in meetings of the Faculty Senate Council.
+Requests for more information may also be sent to firstname.lastname@example.org.